 Squeeze the brake lever.
 It should move no closer to the handgrip than 0.5 in (1.3 cm) 1.
 A smaller distance indicates low brake fluid level or air in the hydraulic system.
-Refer to the brake bleeding information on page 147.
-A dealer or other qualified technician can assist.
+Refer to the brake bleeding information on page 154.
+Your dealer can assist.